 Unusual rash, especially an extensive rash, or one with blisters (check with your doctor for cause and when your child is able to return to school),

-Less than 24 hours on an antibiotic or antiviral for treatment of strep throat or other contagious disease.
+Less than 24 hours on an antibiotic for treatment of strep throat or other contagious bacterial disease.

 Check with your child’s doctor for suggestions on how to treat any of the above situations, or if you are concerned about your child’s health.
 Encouraging adequate hydration is always appropriate to support and maintain health.
 In this new age of contagious disease without treatment, we ask that you please err on the side of caution and keep your child home if you suspect they have a contagious illness.